landron/Problems/hackerrank/hackerrank.md

   4. https://www.hackerrank.com/challenges/minimum-operations/problem

      Practice > Algorithms > Debugging > Minimum Operations
-     Next: understand the algorithm to be able to really debug it (it fails for simple tests)
+     Next: understand the algorithm in order to be able to really debug it (it fails even for simple tests)

 ## Reference
   * https://www.reddit.com/r/learnprogramming/comments/4zd2gd/how_difficult_are_the_challenges_at_hackerrank/